 Then, there is ASIC mining.
 An Application-Specific Integrated Circuit’s only purpose is to mine crypto.
 Not all cryptocurrencies are compatible with this device.
 Bitcoin and litecoin miners only use ASICs.
 Ethereum miners have also begun using ASICs.

 Finally, FPGA (Field-Programmable Gate Array) is a device that uses truth tables to process data.
 It works with any set of data that has a parallel process.
-It works well with crypto mining because the hash functions can be matched with an input.
+It works well with crypto mining because the hash functions can be matched with input.

 Knowing how to mine Ethereum needs an understanding of mining difficulty.
-Mining difficulty began with bitcoin.
+The mining difficulty began with bitcoin.
 In the beginning, it was simple to mine BTC.
 Miners only needed a computer.
 But as the cryptocurrency became more popular, more miners added their computing power to the blockchain.
 It meant that all 21 million bitcoin could have been mined within a few years.

 The process is as follows: First, the hash of a new block is taken, and a random nonce is attached to it.
 Next, the new string (block) is hashed again.
 The hash is then compared to the difficulty level to see if it is less than it or not.